CreativeSDK/phonegap-plugin-csdk-client-auth/README.md

 ## Adding the plugin

 Use the command below to add the plugin to your app.
-If you only plan to ship on one platform, you can omit the Client ID and Secret variables for the platform you don't need.
+If you only plan to ship on one platform, you can use dummy values for the Client ID and Secret variables for the platform you don't need.

 _**Note:** be sure to replace the Client ID and Secret strings with the values you received from the Creative SDK site (see "Registering for a Client ID and Secret" above)._